 - Confined spaces: Janitors and custodians often have to work in tight spaces, which not only presents ergonomic dangers but makes working with chemicals that are much more hazardous because of poor ventilation.

 - Control of hazardous energy: According to OSHA, hazardous energy includes energy sources such as electrical, mechanical, hydraulic, pneumatic, chemical, or thermal.
 If someone is servicing any equipment that contains any of these sources, a sudden startup or release of that energy can cause serious injury.

 - Electricity: Custodians often have to clean in and around electrical equipment or power sources, putting themselves at risk of shock injuries.

 - Ergonomics: Outdated or poorly maintained cleaning equipment present ergonomic challenges for custodial workers and janitorial safety as a whole, which can lead to repetitive motion and back injuries.

 - Slips and falls: Any time an employee is working with liquid cleaners and/or water, there is an increased risk of a slip and fall injury.

-If you are a janitorial worker or custodian in the state of Colorado who has been hurt while on the job, it is not incumbent upon you to prove anyone was at fault for what happened.
-A Denver-based workers’ compensation attorney at Burg Simpson will help you make sense of the various factors that figure into your workers’ compensation claim.
-We can also aid you in:
+If you are a janitorial worker or custodian who has been hurt while on the job, it is not incumbent upon you to prove anyone was at fault.
+A workers’ compensation lawyer can help you make sense of the various factors that figure into your claim.
+We can also assist you in:

 Don’t wait to find out what your workers’ compensation options are.
-If your janitorial safety is being risked in any way, Burg Simpson offers a free, no-obligation consultation with a workers’ compensation lawyer in Denver that can help you understand your rights and the options available to you.
-If you decide to work with us, we operate on a percentage fee basis.
-That means we only get paid if you do.
+If your janitorial safety is being risked in any way, Burg Simpson offers a fee, no-obligation consultation with a workers’ compensation attorney who can help you understand your rights and what options are available to you.